yorku-ease/Model-Driven-Epidemiology/AI-ASSISTED MODEL-DRIVEN EPIDEMIOLOGY/phase 2/README.md

 ## Overview

-Phase 2 automatically extracts compartmental epidemiological models from scientific papers.
-Given a paper PDF, it extracts the model structure, generates a `.compmodel` file, identifies gaps, suggests gap fills, and evaluates the quality.
+Phase 2 automatically extracts compartmental epidemiological models from scientific paper PDFs.
+Given a paper, it extracts the model structure, generates a `.compmodel` file, identifies gaps, suggests gap fills, and evaluates the quality.

 **What it does:**
 - Reads PDF papers